syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

 ## ImageInserted Event

-The following code example illustrates how to insert a image using `ImageInserted` event.
+The following code example shows how to insert an image using the `ImageInserted` event.

 {% tabs %}